emanuelefaja/guide2life/health/losing-weight.md

 Dimitriadis, G., Mitrou, P., Lambadiari, V., Maratou, E. and Raptis, S.A., 2011.
 Insulin effects in muscle and adipose tissue.
 Diabetes Research and Clinical Practice, 93(S1), pp.S52-S59.

-Dulloo, A.G. and Montani, J.P., 2015.
-Pathways from dieting to weight regain, to obesity and to the metabolic syndrome: An overview.
-Obesity Reviews, 16(S1), pp.1-6.

 Erlanson-Albertsson, C. (2005).
 How palatable food disrupts appetite regulation.
 Basic & Clinical Pharmacology & Toxicology, 97(2), 61-73.

 Frandsen, C.S. and Svensson, B., 2021.
 100 years after the discovery of insulin: Clinical implications of diabetes treatment.
 Endocrinology and Metabolism Clinics of North America, 50(2), pp.331-346.

-Fung, J. (2016).
-The obesity code: Unlocking the secrets of weight loss.
-Greystone Books.

 Hall, K.D., Heymsfield, S.B., Kemnitz, J.W., Klein, S., Schoeller, D.A. and Speakman, J.R., 2012.
 Energy balance and its components: Implications for body weight regulation.
 The American Journal of Clinical Nutrition, 95(4), pp.989-994.